ridhimrastogi/Alfred/PROCESS.md

   - Review the user stories that were completed.
   - Determine the work that needs to be taken next and also estimite the project timeline.

-The following **corollary practices** were integrated in our software development process:
+The following **corollary practice** was integrated in our software development process:

 - **Shared code** : This **corollary practice** came in quite handy during our software development process.